Internet service provider: ISPs in rural regions

 It is hypothesized that the vast divide between broadband connection in rural and urban areas is partially caused by a lack of competition between ISPs in rural areas, where there exists a market typically controlled by just one provider.
 A lack of competition problematically causes subscription rates to rise disproportionately with the quality of service in rural areas, causing broadband connection to be unaffordable for some, even when the infrastructure supports service in a given area.

 In contrast, consumers in urban areas typically benefit from lower rates and higher quality of broadband services, not only due to more advanced infrastructure but also the healthy economic competition caused by having several ISPs in a given area.
 How the difference in competition levels has potentially negatively affected the innovation and development of infrastructure in specific rural areas remains a question.
 The exploration and answers developed to the question could provide guidance for possible interventions and solutions meant to remedy the digital divide between rural and urban connectivity.

+Satellite internet services

+Altnets

+Altnets (portmanteau of "alternative network provider") are localized broadband networks, typically formed as an alternative to monopolistic internet service providers within a region.

 Peering

 ISPs may engage in peering, where multiple ISPs interconnect at peering points or Internet exchange points (IXPs), allowing routing of data between each network, without charging one another for the data transmitted—data that would otherwise have passed through a third upstream ISP, incurring charges from the upstream ISP.

 ISPs requiring no upstream and having only customers (end customers or peer ISPs) are called Tier 1 ISPs.

 Network hardware, software and specifications, as well as the expertise of network management personnel are important in ensuring that data follows the most efficient route, and upstream connections work reliably.
 A tradeoff between cost and efficiency is possible.

+Tier 1 ISPs are also interconnected with a mesh network topology.
+Internet Exchange Points (IXPs) are public locations where several networks are connected to each other.
+Public peering is done at IXPs, while private peering can be done with direct links between networks.
+IXPs or peering exchanges may be located in data centers.